Solar Terms or Seasonal Points for Summer

 • Stay hydrated with water and electrolytes to support the yin and Kidney Qi, essential for maintaining good energy through the warmer months.

 SELF-CARE: Summer is the season of fire.
 On the great wheel of time, yang is now growing.
-It’s a time of expansion—think of the bright energy of the sun and how it fuels celebration and activity.
-It’s a great time to connect with others and play outside.
+It’s a time of expansion—think of the sun’s bright energy, which fuels celebration and activity.
+It’s a great time to connect with others and enjoy the outdoors.
 It’s also a good time of year to cultivate calm and protect your internal fluids.

 Here are a few ways to support yourself during the summer solar terms: